-Configure the Concentrator to which this VPN 3002 Hardware Client connects as follows:
+Configure the VPN Concentrator to which this VPN 3002 connects as follows:

-- 1 Configure the connection as a client, NOT LAN-to-LAN. - 2 Assign this VPN 3002 to a group.
+- 1. Configure the connection as a client, NOT LAN-to-LAN. - 2.
+Assign this VPN 3002 to a group.
 Configure group and user names and passwords.
-These must match the group and user names and passwords that you set on the VPN 3002. - 3 If the VPN 3002 uses Client mode, enable a method of address assignment for the VPN 3002: DHCP, address pools, address from authentication server, or client specified.

-If the VPN 3002 uses Network Extension mode, be sure that the subnet behind the VPN 3002 is routable from private networks behind the VPN Concentrator.
-You can use Reverse Route Injection on the VPN Concentrator if its private network uses RIP or OSPF, or you can configure a static route.
+These must match the group and user names and passwords that you set on the VPN 3002. - 3.
+If the VPN 3002 uses Client mode, enable a method of address assignment for the VPN 3002: DHCP, address pools, address from authentication server, or client specified. - 4.
+If the VPN 3002 uses Network Extension mode: - Be sure that the subnet behind the VPN 3002 is routable from private networks behind the VPN Concentrator.
+You can use Reverse Route Injection on the VPN Concentrator if its private network uses RIP or OSPF, or you can configure a static route. - Check the box in the Allow Network Extension Mode parameter for the group to which the VPN 3002 belongs (HW Client tab).